Top 10 Opponent-Discard Cards in Magic: The Gathering

 Vicious Rumors combines several brutal effects in a package that targets each opponent, excelling in multiplayer and bypassing hexproofed foes.
 Rumors deals one damage to each opponent, makes them discard, sends the top card from their deck into the graveyard, and gains you one life.

-While they get to stock their graveyard and you don't see their hands, this can assist with mill strategies, inflicts minor damage, and gains you health as you force every rival to discard, making it a ruthless hex.
-I use Rumors in just about every black deck I craft thanks to its multitude of powers; fortunately, it's as cheap in real life as it is in the game, costing less than a single dollar!
+While they get to stock their graveyard and you don't see their hands, this can assist with mill strategies, inflict minor damage, and gains you health as you force every rival to discard, making it a ruthless hex.

 What these two lack in power, they make up for with speed and versatility.
 As instants, you can cast them at any time, and you pick from three modest yet useful effects: